 - Proper fasting and learning to starve can reduce body fat and stress-related cortisol levels.

-PS: After reading this book, I finally understood the deep-seated reason why my weight increased after a lot of exercises.
+PS: After reading this book, I finally understood the deep-seated reason why my weight increased after a lot of exercise.
 In addition to the increase in food intake and muscle mass caused by high consumption, the biggest impact is actually the reduction of consumption at rest and the slowing of metabolism...

 I have always been proud of myself thinking that I have strengthened my heart.
-The resting heart rate has dropped from more than 70 to 55 now, and the function has become stronger, but I did not realize that this also means that the consumption is slowed down.
+The resting heart rate has dropped from more than 70 to 55 now, and the function has become stronger, but I did not realize that this also means that consumption is slowed down.
 So, everything is too much, and self-examination.

 Gut Health and why we need to throw out the rule book with Professor Tim Spector

 Is salt really bad for you?
 Is fish good for you?
 What about coffee, red meat, or saturated fats?
 Can pregnant women rely on their doctor's advice about what to eat?
 Does gluten-free food carry any health benefits at all?
 Do doctors know anything about nutrition?
 In the course of the research, Tim Spector has been shocked to discover how little scientific evidence there is for many of our most deep-rooted ideas about food.

 In twenty-two short, myth-busting chapters, he reveals why almost everything we've been told about food is wrong.
 He reveals the scandalous lack of good science behind many medical and government food recommendations, and how the food industry holds sway over these policies and our choices.